Skip to content

 • Valid driver's license: Required

-Minnesota is the second-highest-paying state for game wardens at $88,280 mean annual wage.
-Minnesota wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Minnesota wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Minnesota Department of Natural Resources, Enforcement Division.
+The demands of Boundary Waters and 10,000-lake enforcement at the nation's second-highest pay ($88,280) shape the daily routine.
+On the credential side, Minnesota screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Minnesota Department of Natural Resources, Enforcement Division for the official, current requirements before applying.